biosharp-dotnet/snpit/README.md

 Whole genome SNP based identification of members of the Mycobacterium tuberculosis complex.
 Based on code originally written by Samuel Lipworth and turned into a package by Philip Fowler.

-SNP-IT allows rapid Mycobacterial speciation of VCF files aligned to NC000962 (H37rV).
+SNP-IT allows rapid Mycobacterial speciation of VCF or FASTA files aligned to NC000962 (H37rV).

 For more information please see this preprint;